miguelalarcos/learn_programming_with_Python/chapter2.rst

 .. [#] *method* is the name we use to refer a function inside a *class*.

+.. [#] actually there's no copy of the methods for each instance.
+As they don't change, they stay only at the definition of the class.

 In the expression ``triangle.area()`` we are moving to the *area* method of the *triangle* instance.
 Let's go to the definition of the method *area*::

     def area(self):
         return (self.side_a*self.side_b)/2.0

-It means "I will return the value of my side_a multiplied by my side_b and divided by 2".
+It means "**I** will return the value of my side_a multiplied by my side_b and divided by 2".

 Now, the rectangle example, which is quite similar::